Australia Is Running Out of Water

 So what does the government do to keep everybody’s water flowing?
 They use Bore Water!

-While bore water is available to keep our supply going, it comes with many minerals like calcium and magnesium.
-Water with high mineral content can be a disaster for water pipes and tapware in people’s homes.
+While bore water is available to keep our supply going, it comes with many minerals like calcium and magnesium and the challenge with high mineral content is that it can be a disaster for water pipes and tapware in people’s homes.

 I've seen homes in Western Australia that are only weeks old, and the bathrooms are so coated and covered in mineral that you'd swear they hadn't been cleaned for ten years.

 This is very upsetting for a lot of customers.

 If there’s one way to break a lady’s heart, it’s to destroy her brand new bathroom or washing machine with hard water scale in just a few short weeks of using hard water.

 Softening water is a big priority for many people.

 What is Hard Water?

 Hard Water is simply water with a high amounts of minerals such as magnesium and caclium.
 Hard water leaves stains and builds up on your glassware, tapware and inside the pipes.